jgte/internet-speed-log/README.md

 # Internet Speed Log

-This program will test your internet speed and append it to the file `speedLog.txt`.
+This program will test your internet speed and append it to a file specified in the first input argument.
 You can schedule it to run however often you want using `crontab`.
 Also if you have a laptop like me, it may be more suitable to run this on a Raspberry Pi or something that is always connected to the internet.